 - Helping us maintain our Twitter and Facebook accounts.

 Strong writing and communication skills, experience with Microsoft Office (Word, Excel and Outlook), basic knowledge of the news gathering process and current events.

-Public Citizen offers unpaid internships (credit can be arranged) and a small number of paid internships ($16.10 an hour).
-To be considered for a paid internship for Winter 2023, candidates must apply by November 18, 2022, and submit materials listed below.
-Chosen applicants will be notified by December 2022.
+Public Citizen offers unpaid internships (credit can be arranged) and a small number of paid internships ($16.50 an hour).
+To be considered for a paid internship for Fall 2023, candidates must apply by July 10, 2023, and submit materials listed below.
+Chosen applicants will be notified by August 7th.

 If you are applying for a paid internship, please include an essay outlining why you want to intern at Public Citizen and any other information about you that you wish to have considered, including your need for financial support (500 words or less).
 If you have completed the FAFSA, please also submit a copy of your Student Aid Report (SAR).